We’ll discuss each of the best VPNs for Australia in detail, but if you don’t want to stick around, here are our top picks:

 BEST VPN FOR AUSTRALIA:ExpressVPN is our #1 Choice.
 Optimized for high-speed connections.
 Excels at unblocking Netflix and other streaming sites.
 Hard to beat on privacy and security.
 There is a 30-day no-quibbles money-back guarantee so you can try it risk-free.

 Special Offer - get 3 months extra FREEGET DEAL

-NordVPN is another good low cost VPN which is popular in Australia.
+NordVPN is the best budget VPN for Australia.
 Great security and good for streaming.

 NordVPN operates servers in over 50 countries with 12 in Asia Pacific.
 Torrenting is allowed on all servers.
 It’s on par with ExpressVPN when it comes to unblocking streaming services.
 It can bypass the Netflix proxy firewall in the US and Australia alike.
 It keeps zero logs of any kind and is based in Panama, where it is not subject to any data retention laws.
 NordVPN also offers special servers optimized for privacy and high-speed downloads, such as ultra-fast streaming, double hop VPN, Tor over VPN, and anti-DDoS.

 - Budget VPN contender for Australia

 - Unblocks foreign Netflix libraries and streams at good speeds

 - Purpose specific servers available (streaming, torrenting, P2P etc.)

 - Australian servers give access to Aussie content abroad